22 Proven Tips for Getting Featured on the App Store

 #2 Be bug-free

 Apps are tested and decisions are made by actual humans, so it should go without saying that you should only submit your app when it’s bug-free and on point.
-You can use Apple’s TestFlight to find beta testers to help with this.
+Apple’s App Review team thoroughly evaluates each app.
+Bugs and crashes will likely result in rejection or delays in the review process.
+You can use Apple’s TestFlight to find beta testers to help with testing your app.
 If you’re still ironing out kinks, delay your submission.
+A delayed submission is better than a rejected one or an app plagued with bugs after launch.

 #3 Get your ASO up to scratch